ophian/ophian.github.io/_posts/2023-10-31-Watch-your-PHP-version.md

 </tbody></table>

-So hurry up.
-The new upcoming Styx 4.3 is your last chance! 😉
+So better hurry up.
+The new upcoming Styx 4.3 is your last chance series to work and live with your current PHP versions, but we do recommend to use the latest 8.2 revision! 😉 After Styx 4.3 the work on the new Styx 5 (major) series starts, which will require a minimum of PHP 8.2.

-See you soon!
+See you soon on this channel!